 This OSPA recognises a successful security partnership that delivers outstanding performance.
 ‘Partnerships’ is an over used word in security.
 Frequently partnerships are identified as crucial to good security but often may involve little more than collaboration, a very different thing.
 What is known is that effective partnerships are most often the result of good planning around identifiable objectives designed to deliver specific benefits, and are typically characterised by good management/co-ordination.

-This OSPA recognises an outstanding new product that has been designed and implemented to improve any area of security practice, and has been introduced to the security market in the last 12 months.
+This OSPA recognises an outstanding new product that has been designed and implemented to improve any area of security practice, and has been introduced to the UK security market in the last 12 months.
 The key point about new products is that they have a marked effect on improving security performance; that is that they add value and have clearly identified benefits.

 This OSPA recognises an outstanding manufacturer of products that service the security market.
 Manufacturers of any security product in any market can enter.
 The winner of this OSPA will have shown outstanding performance in manufacturing a leading edge security product (or products), which has produced clear beneficial results for customers.

-This OSPA recognises the security officer demonstrating the most outstanding performance.
+This OSPA recognises the security officer (up to supervisor level) demonstrating the most outstanding performance.
 It will be awarded to a security officer who is highly committed to security work, showing enthusiasm, initiative and displaying security competence in different areas including in the development of stakeholder relationships.
 The officer will have had a beneficial impact on the workplace positively influencing operations and having been recognised for achieving outstanding service.

 This OSPA recognises a young security professional – that is anyone below the age of thirty (there is no restriction on the number of years spent in security) – who has excelled in his/her early career performance.
 This OSPA will be awarded to someone who has made an impact in the area of private security, for example as a analyst/researcher, working for a security supplier and/or corporate security (rather than police/military).
 This could be in any area of security activity, as a student, in the workplace or a combination, but it will be someone who has made a difference and is laying the basis for an outstanding career in security.